jessicayung/deep-learning-map/basics-glossary.md

 		- BUT doubles number of parameters for each neuron, leading to a high total number of paramaters
 	- Introduced by Goodfellow et. al.

+### Before learning (sanity checks)
+- Check you're getting the loss you expect when initialising with small parameters
+	- Check data loss alone
+		- e.g. CIFAR-10 with Softmax classifier expect initial loss to be -ln(0.1) = 2.302
+		- e.g. Weston Watkins SVM expect all desired margins to be violated, so expected loss = 9
+	- Then increasing regularisation strength should increase loss
+- Overfit a tiny subset of data
+	- e.g. 20 examples, make sure you can achieve zero cost
+	- Set regularisation = 0 for this.

+### During learning: things to monitor
+- Loss against epochs:
+	- if it goes flat (or increases quickly), learning rate likely too high
+	- if linearly decreasing, learning rate likely too low
+	- Variation between epochs increases as batch size decreases
+- Training and validation accuracy
+- Ratio of magnitudes of updates:weights (magnitudes)
+	- update_scale/weights_scale should be around 1e-3 (heuristic)
+		- magnitude = norm of vector
+		- If lower, learning rate might be too low and vice versa
+	- alt: keep track of norm of gradients and gradient updates, usually correlated and give approximately the same results
+- Activation / Gradient distributions per layer
+	- Diagnosing incorrect initialisation
+		- Can identify all neurons outputting zero or all neurons being completely saturated at either -1 or 1.
+	- Method: Plot activation / gradient histograms: should not see strange distributions
+- (For images) First-layer visualisations

 ### Convolutional Neural Networks